ctxhou/react-tabtab/README.md

 Some react tabs provide so powerful function like only render the active tab to the DOM or it seperates the tab and panel.

 But in my case, I only need the tab that can hide and show.
 Besides, all the content in the panel is directly render to DOM.

+Besides, cause my personal project need more function.
+I find the tab only show content can satisfy my use case.

+So react tabtab provide more api for you to interact with tabs.

 That's it.
 That is react-tabtab.

-No other magic.
-Maybe it would fit in your case.
+Hope it would fit in your case.

 [demo](http://ctxhou.github.io/react-tabtab/)